 Sicily is the most beautiful island in the world, so much so as to be mentioned by the New York Times for its historical, artistic and culinary beauty.
-For this reason it is necessary to visit it at least once in your life, and the Blanc Maison Etna-Relais & Charms is perfect for spending a relaxing stay discovering Sicily: art, cuisine and typical products of Catania.
+For this reason it is necessary to visit it at least once in your life, the Blanc Maison Etna-Relais & Charms, the Inn Liberty and Sicilia’s Art Hotel & Spa are perfect for spending a relaxing stay discovering Sicily: art, cuisine and typical products of Catania.
 This charming b&b is located on the slopes of Etna, in a strategic position for easily reaching the towns and the attractions of the area, and offers all the comforts you need.

 Going on with the visit of the beauties of the Sicilian towns, you can visit the rooms of the Castello di Nelson di Maniace, which has now become a museum, and the period relics dating back to Admiral Nelson.